AkramHourani/MapperBot/README.md

 # MapperBot
 The source files for the Arduino are inside the folder \ArduinoSourceCode

+Hardware layout and photo inside the folder \HardwareDesign

 # iSCAN
 For details please read the full paper describing the  algorithm and the robot’s function.